 You’re going to feel sensitive around insensitive people.
 E.S.

-Unjustly Accusing you of being selfish, stubborn, awkward when you don’t do exactly what they want you to do, they have no respect for your values, beliefs.
+Unjustly Accusing you of being selfish, stubborn, and awkward when you don’t do exactly what they want you to do.
+They have no respect for your values or beliefs.

 They have unrealistic expectations of you, expecting you to always put them first, even before your own health.
 It doesn’t matter how ill you are or what you have going on.
 They expect you to drop everything to serve them.
 They will criticise you for not helping them out, and when you do drop everything for them, what you do will never be good enough.
 They’ll not show you any gratitude; however, they’ll expect eternal gratitude from you to guilt-trip you.
 “After all, I’ve done for you.”
 Narcissists only do for others to gain something in return.

 If you are still with or around an emotional manipulator, work on finding a safe way out.
 Narcissistic people can act in many ways when you no longer play their games, and your safety comes first.

 No contact, if you can not go, no contact, recognise the games they play as their games, don’t react, limited contact and grey rock.

 Recognise you can not help them see the light, no one can rescue them, and you have to be the one to rescue you.